tygra22/bookstore-backend/README.md

 2. Use the correct Node.js version with nvm
 3. Install dependencies if needed
 4. Build TypeScript files
+5. Create an admin user (if it doesn't exist)
-5. Start the backend server
+6. Start the backend server

 ```bash
 npm run setup